fool1280/howdy-hack-2021/README.md

 ### Summary

-Use python and OpenCV to detect user's mood using facial recognition and play corresponding song on spotify.
+Use Python and OpenCV to detect user's mood using facial recognition and play corresponding song on spotify.